MultiObjectiveAlgorithms.jl: a Julia package for solving multi-objective optimization problems

-\ABSTRACT{ We present \texttt{MultiObjectiveAlgorithms.jl}, an open-source Julia library for solving multi-objective optimization problems written in JuMP. \texttt{MultiObjectiveAlgorithms.jl} implements a number of different solution algorithms, which all rely on an iterative scalarization of the problem from a multi-objective optimization problem to a sequence of single-objective subproblems.
+\ABSTRACT{ We present \texttt{MultiObjectiveAlgorithms.jl}, an open-source Julia library for solving multi-objective optimization problems written in JuMP. \texttt{MultiObjectiveAlgorithms.jl} implements ten different solution algorithms which all rely on an iterative scalarization of the problem from a multi-objective optimization problem to a sequence of single-objective subproblems.
 As part of this work, we extended JuMP to support vector-valued objective functions.
-Because it is based on JuMP, \texttt{MultiObjectiveAlgorithms.jl} can use a wide variety of commercial and open-source solvers to solve the single-objective subproblems, and it supports problem classes ranging from linear, to conic, semi-definite, and general nonlinear. \texttt{MultiObjectiveAlgorithms.jl} is available at \url{https://github.com/jump-dev/MultiObjectiveAlgorithms.jl} under a MPL-2 license. }
+Because it is based on JuMP, \texttt{MultiObjectiveAlgorithms.jl} can use a wide variety of commercial and open-source solvers to solve the single-objective subproblems, and it supports problem classes including linear, integer, conic, semi-definite, and general nonlinear.}

 \KEYWORDS{optimization; multi-objective; Julia; JuMP}